PrakharQuant/quant-nn-backprop/README.md

 ## Motivation

 Most neural network tutorials use MNIST or toy datasets.
-This project applies the same mathematical machinery to a real problem in quantitative finance — cross-sectional return prediction, where the data is noisy, the signal is weak, and honest evaluation matters as much as implementation.
+This project applies the same mathematical machinery to a real problem in quantitative finance.
+Cross-sectional return prediction, where the data is noisy, the signal is weak, and honest evaluation matters as much as implementation.

 ---